npmcdn-to-unpkg-bot/streamup-open/README.md

 - Easy navigation
 - List any files of any type
 - Share any File to anyone
-- Protect your Files by password on Share
+- Protect your Files by password on Share and add Expiration date
 - Fun with Listening to songs from your box, Likes, Tracks, Following or Playlists
-- Like songs and save to your liked playlist
+- Like songs or Any Audio and save to your liked playlist
 - Full playlist feature
 - Follow/Unfollow users